-Topic/Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Comments/ Recommendations 1 / • , Developing Countries • Compatibility with WTO Doha Round Liberalisation; Concept of Development Benchmarking trea basi Mol the amound the amound atterbeard benchmarking the EC has asked for special preferential eatment for certain countries/ regions on the sis of their level of development e.g. oldova, Western Balkans, and in the past for the Mediterranean countries (Syria, Algeria, mong others).
-Dowever, EC has tried to undermine any mempts to introduce development inchmarking in the EPAs for ACP countries.
-Devertheless, the benchmarking idea has been refacing repeatedly, introduced by several ferent EPA negotiating countries/ suboups eg. Ethiopia, ESA group, Angola etc. There is de facto benchmarking in the WTO.
-Developing countries have been classified according to development levels - LDCs, SVEs, other developing countries - and their liberalisation commitments in the Doha Round are defined according to these categories.
-Also, the Enabling Clause allows differentiated treatment of developing countries by developed countries on the basis of objective criteria corresponding to "development, financial and trade needs" of developing countries (Article 3c, Differential and More Favourable Treatment Reciprocity and Fuller Participation of Developing Countries, Decision of 28 November 1979, L/4903).
-There are two main methods of injecting WTO flexibilities into the EPA: 1) Certain development benchmarks can be used - and liberalisation can be pegged to these benchmarks (See SC/AN/TDP/EPA/20).
-I.e. only when countries have attained a certain level of development do they take on further liberalisation commitments.
-2) Matching EPA liberalisation commitments to countries' WTO liberalisation commitments and flexibility.
+Topic/ Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Comments/ Recommendations Developing Countries 3.Extent of EPA liberalisation : Compatibility The EC has asked for special preferential treatment for certain countries/ regions on the basis of their level of development e.g. Moldova, Western Balkans, and in the past for There is de facto benchmarking in the WTO.
+Developing countries have been classified according to development levels - LDCs, SVEs, other developing countries - and their There are two main methods of injecting WTO flexibilities into the EPA:1) Certain development benchmarks can be with WTO Doha Round Liberalisation; the Mediterranean countries (Syria, Algeria, among others). liberalisation commitments in the Doha Round are defined according to these categories. used - and liberalisation can be pegged to these benchmarks (See SC/AN/TDP/EPA/20).
+I.e. only when Concept of Development Benchmarking However, EC has tried to undermine any attempts to introduce development benchmarking in the EPAs for ACP countries.
+Also, the Enabling Clause allows differentiated treatment of developing countries by developed countries on the basis of objective criteria corresponding to "development, financial and Nevertheless, the benchmarking idea has been surfacing repeatedly, introduced by several different EPA negotiating countries/ sub- groups eg. Ethiopia, ESA group, Angola etc. trade needs" of developing countries (Article 3c, Differential and More Favourable Treatment Reciprocity and Fuller Participation of Developing Countries, Decision of 28 November 1979, L/4903).
 Whichever method is used, effectively, the same flexibilities for the different developing country groupings as provided for in the WTO should be reinforced in the EPAs.
 Otherwise, the EPAs would undermine the WTO flexibilities which developing countries have worked hard to attain.
 Regional groupings with LDCs should enjoy LDC flexibilities, with a view to taking on more stringent liberalisation commitments as the LDCs in the group graduate from LDC

-8 African countries negotiating EPAs that fall under the 'developing country' category in the NAMA negotiations include Namibia and South Africa.
+African countries negotiating EPAs that fall under the 'developing country' category in the NAMA negotiations include Namibia and South Africa.

-- Topic/ Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Comments/ Recommendations Developing Countries The same reasoning the EU had used in the EU-Syria Agreement in 1978 can be utilized.
+Topic/ Issue EU Request/ Ambition in the EPA WTO Treatment for LDCs, SVEs and other Developing Countries Comments/ Recommendations status.
+The same reasoning the EU had used in the EU-Syria Agreement in 1978 can be utilized.
 The developing countries do little or no immediate liberalisation, whilst the EU liberalises the bulk of its customs duties and other restrictions of trade.
 The EPA would therefore reflect 'a dynamic attitude to economic development in the context of which the basic rule, namely that expressed in Article XXIV, retains its full value as a guiding principle' (EC's response in 'Agreement Between the European Community and Syria: Questions and Replies' GATT, 14 March 1978, L/4641).
 4. Standstill clause All EPAs freeze tariffs at their current applied rates.
 Most allow duty increases for products that are in the sensitive list.
 No such standstill clause on applied tariffs exists in the WTO.
 Countries can always increase their applied tariffs to their higher WTO bound levels.
 Countries are free to raise applied tariffs to any level for unbound tariff lines.
 (Most African countries bound their agricultural tariff lines in the Uruguay Round, but left their industrial tariff lines unbound.)
 To be compatible with the WTO, the standstill clause in the EPA, which does not exist in the WTO should be eliminated.